MetaAligner: Towards Generalizable Multi-Objective Alignment of Language Models: Meta-Objective Aligner

-Based on the dynamic multi-objective dataset, we achieve multi-objective alignment by introducing \textit{MetaAligner}, a standard conditional seq-to-seq model on top of the original policy model $\pi_\phi$, which re-distributes the initial outputs as follows:
+\textit{MetaAligner} is a standard conditional seq-to-seq model on top of the original policy model $\pi_\phi$, which re-distributes the policy model output $y_0$ considering objectives $\mathcal{O}$ as follows: \begin{small}

-where $\delta_\theta$ denotes the \textit{MetaAligner} module parameterized by $\theta$.
-We achieve alignment by directly employing SFT on the target response.
+\end{small} where $\delta_\theta$ denotes the \textit{MetaAligner} module parameterized by $\theta$, $t$ depends on the training dataset.
+Conditional weak-to-strong correction directly trains \textit{MetaAligner} to align the weak policy model output $y_0$ to the strong target output $y$, which has higher preference values in corresponding objectives $\mathcal{O}$.
 We have the standard cross-entropy loss as the training objective: \begin{small}

-\end{small} We fuse the parameters of the policy model, thus excluding $\phi$ from the weight update process.
-As only $\theta$ derivatives are calculated during back-propagation, we eliminate the second term in Eqn \ref{complex_objective} and simplify the training objective as: \begin{small}
+\end{small} We fix the parameters of the policy model, thus excluding $\phi$ from the weight update process.
+In practice, we use the dynamic multi-objective dataset for supervision, where the weak response in each query-response pair is directly leveraged as samples $y_0$ from unknown policy models.
+Therefore, we eliminate the second term in Eqn. \ref{complex_objective} and simplify the training objective as: \begin{small}